 In Virginia, is there a Residency Requirement?

 In order for a divorce to be filed in Virginia, one of the spouses must have lived in Virginia for at least for six months.
-However, if a member of the army wants to file a divorce in Virginia, he/she can do so if they have been a resident in Virginia for at least six months, or have lived for six months in a federally controlled naval, air, military base for six months and/or, he/she lived in a ship with Virginia home port.
-Moreover, if a member of the army is currently stationed outside of Virginia, he/she can still file a divorce in Virginia if he/she can prove that they lived or were resident in Virginia for a period of not less than six months.
+However, if a member of the army wants to file a divorce in Virginia, he/she can do so if they have been a resident in Virginia for at least six months, or have lived for six months in a federally controlled naval, air, military base for six months and/or, he/she lived in a ship with VA home port.
+Moreover, if a member of the army is currently stationed outside of Virginia, he/she can still file a divorce in Virginia if he/she can prove that they lived or were resident in VA for a period of not less than six months.

 How Does Someone File for a Divorce?

 If someone files for a divorce he/she is considered to be the plaintiff.
-He/she can file a document to the Virginia Circuit Court, which is called the complaint.
+He/she can file a document to the VA Circuit Court, which is called the complaint.
 The plaintiff must also pay the required fees.
-Additionally, the grounds for divorce, if applicable, the time of their separation period, the ages of any living children that they have, the military status of each spouse, the status of each spouse’s current lifestyle, the place where the couple married, the date on which the couple got married, and the residency requirements must be filed.
+Additionally, the grounds for divorce, if applicable, the time of their separation period, the ages of any living children that they have, the military status of each partner, the status of each spouse’s current lifestyle, the place where the couple married, the date on which the couple got married, and the residency requirements must be filed.
 A private process server or sheriff will usually be the one that delivers the complaint from the plaintiff to the other spouse or also known as the defendant.

 Is There a Fault Divorce in Virginia?

-A fault divorce in Virginia is made if a spouse is convicted of a felony with some time of imprisonment and is sentenced to at least one year or 12 months, if any spouse is fearful of any bodily harm from his/her significant other, if a spouse abandoned or deserted the other, and/or any sexual activity is acted outside of their marriage.
+A fault divorce in Virginia is made if a spouse is convicted of a felony with some time of imprisonment and is sentenced to at least one year or 12 months, if any spouse is fearful of any bodily harm from his/her significant other, if a partner abandoned or deserted the other, and/or any sexual activity is acted outside of their marriage.